PjotrBrunain/FlowFields/README.md

 ![CostField](https://github.com/PjotrBrunain/FlowFields/blob/main/Images/CostField.png?raw=true)

 2. With this Cost Field we generate an Integration Field.
 These integration values are used in the last step to determine the direction of the vector.
-The integration values are the combined cost values to get from point A to point B.
+The integration values are the combined costs to get from point A to point B.
-To generate this Integration Field we first put all values to a very high value (I used the max value of size_t).
+To generate this Integration Field we first put all values to a very high number (I used the max value of size_t).
-Next we calculate each value starting by putting the goal node's value to 0, then starting from the goal node outwards add the cost of each cell to the integration value of the cell it came from, replacing the integration value if the newly calculated value is lower.
+Next we calculate each value starting by putting the goal node's value to 0, then starting from the goal node outwards add the cost of each cell to the integration value of the cell it came from, replacing the integration value if the newly calculated number is lower.
 This keeps going as long as there are values changing.
 Once all values are correctly calculated we go on to the next step.
 Below is some pseudocode for the basic algorithm I wrote.